MADE

 Go South Films becomes your production company

-The winning filmmaker signs a co-production agreement with Go South Films.
+The winning writer signs a production agreement with Go South Films.
 We don't hand you a check and wish you luck.
-We produce the film together — attaching cast and key crew, making creative decisions in collaboration with you, and committing the full budget to getting it made.
+We produce the film together - attaching cast and key crew, making creative decisions in collaboration with you, and committing the full budget to getting it made.

 04 - MADE